-- 3.2.8 40 CFR Part 64 {Compliance Assurance Monitoring}: This rule became effective on April 22, 1998.
+- 1. Change the oil and filter every 500 hours of operation or annually, whichever comes first; and - 2.
+Inspect the air cleaner every 1,000 hours of operation or annually, whichever comes first; and - 3.
+Inspect all hoses and belts every 500 hours of operation or annually, whichever comes first. - 3.2.8 40 CFR Part 64 {Compliance Assurance Monitoring}: This rule became effective on April 22, 1998.
 None of the emission units at this facility are subject to the requirements of the CAM Rule, per 40 CFR 64.2 (Applicability).
-Pre-control emissions of any pollutant from the North Pedestal Crane unit are less than 100 tpy; while the South Pedestal Crane and the boat engines do not use any control device to comply with any federally enforceable emissions limit. - 3.2.9 40 CFR Part 70 {Operating Permits}: This Subpart is applicable to Platform A. Table 3.1 lists the federally enforceable District promulgated rules that are "generic" and apply to DCOR OCS.
+Pre-control emissions of any pollutant from the North Pedestal Crane unit are less than 100 tpy; while the South Pedestal Crane and the boat engines do not use any control device to comply with any federally enforceable emissions limit.

+3.2.9 40 CFR Part 70 {Operating Permits}: This Subpart is applicable to Platform C. Table 3.1 lists the federally enforceable District promulgated rules that are "generic" and apply to DCOR OCS.
 Table 3.2 lists the federally enforceable District promulgated rules that are "unit-specific" that apply to DCOR OCS.
-These tables are based on data available from the District's administrative files and DCOR's Part 70 Operating Permit Renewal Application 9110.
+These tables are based on data available from the District's administrative files and DCOR's Part 70 Operating Permit Renewal Application 9112.